Audiosutras/documentation/docs/contentful_draft_mode.md

 </div>

 ### Usage
-Import `contentfulClient` where you would like to the contentful client inline with the javascript api.
+Import `contentfulClient` where you would like to use the contentful client inline with the javascript api.
 [For example](https://www.contentful.com/developers/docs/references/content-delivery-api/#/reference/entries/entry/get-a-single-entry/console/js)